 8. Closing a Credit Card

-9. Applying for an Insurance Policy …
+9. Applying for an Insurance Policy

-10. … Or a Cellphone Plan
+10. Getting a new Cellphone Plan

 11. Not Paying Your Taxes

-The Internal Revenue Service doesn’t directly report your tax payment records to the credit bureaus.
-But leave Uncle Sam’s annual bill(s) unpaid long enough, and it may file a Notice of Federal Tax Lien against you, which will appear on your credit report and seriously damage your score.
-You can learn more about tax liens and how they affect your credit.
+Leave Uncle Sam’s annual bill unpaid long enough, and it might file a Notice of Federal Tax Lien against you.
+And a lien can seriously damage your score.
+Learn more about tax liens and how they affect your credit.

-12. Forgetting All About the Rent
+12. Forgetting to Pay Your Rent

-13. That Old Gym Membership From Back in the Day
+13. That Old Gym Membership

 14. Bank Overdrafts